Looking for Puglia Holidays?

 We had planned to go to dinner closer to home, but actually to one of the region’s top restaurants, but we were having so much fun in Squinzano, we just stayed longer.
 It was a special day for the town (patron saint day) so there was a great vibe.
 And wine, of course.
 So we just sat down, relaxed and made some new friends.

-Back at our villa, we enjoyed a bit more prosecco and developed a new skill: sabering prosecco bottles with a normal knife.
+Back at our luxury villa in Puglia, we enjoyed a bit more prosecco and developed a new skill: sabering prosecco bottles with a normal knife.
 I know it sounds weird, but you will have some videos to see in just one minute, ‘beara witha me-a‘ (read with Italian accent).

 Day 4 – Saturday

-Our last full day, and we knew what we had to do – just stay home and enjoy our last full day at the villa.
+Our last full day enjoying our holidays in Puglia, and we knew what we had to do – just stay home and enjoy our last full day at our luxury villa.

 We went on another food shopping expedition and actually prepared a great lunch.
 We had a state-of-the-art BBQ (and an expert BBQer, Jason), so we just stayed in and prepared a very tasty meal.